 My link with business coaching is intentional.
 If you have good coaching skills and already have client data, you are in a far better place than most business coaches to help your clients.
 Are you ready to move your practice along a spectrum that starts with compliance, goes through 'advice' and ends getting paid to ask really powerful questions?
 If so, you are ready to start adjusting the processes in your firm, so you can do higher valued work, while your team deals with data integrity and some of the processing work.

 The future - it gets worse?

-- Marketing will change: If you want to develop advisory services, your marketing programmes will need to change.
-Perhaps methods that demonstrate expertise like webinars, mastermind groups and more speaking become more important.
+- Marketing will change: If you want to develop advisory services, your marketing programmes need to change.
+Demonstrating your expertise with webinars, mastermind groups and more speaking will become more important.

 How does the shift from compliance to advisory matter for your firm?